Skip to main content

 idw auth login

 The passphrase is now resolved automatically on every idw command.
-Remove any IDW_PASSPHRASE references from .bashrc, .zshrc, .env, or similar files.

 CI / Headless — Use Session Tokens

-For CI pipelines, replace IDW_PASSPHRASE with a session token:
+For CI pipelines, use a session token:

 # On your local machine, create a token: